combattingbias/combattingbias.huygens.knaw.nl/docs/News/Resource List.md

 ## Collaboration

-While the list is currently open for viewing and suggesting resources, we’re working toward making it more manageable and community-driven in the future. **Have a resource or a better categorisation idea or ways to manage such a repository collectively?** We’d love to hear from you!
-Send your suggestions to combattingbias[at]gmail[dot]com.
+While the list is currently open for viewing and suggesting resources, we’re working toward making it more manageable and community-driven in the future. **Have a resource or a better categorisation idea or ways to manage such a repository collectively?** We’d love to hear from you: combattingbias[at]gmail[dot]com.